hooheohee/Budget-Tracker/README.md

 # FinalProjectGopats - INFO6150 - Spring 2019

-This is a budget tracker web app, developed by Yue Zheng, Haoyu Yin, Chung-Yang Li and Qijun Hou.
+This is a budget tracker MEAN stack web app, developed by Yue Zheng, Haoyu Yin, Chung-Yang Li and Qijun Hou.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7.